ahmedkaludi/easy-table-of-contents/README.txt

 == Changelog ==

+= 2.0.17 03/26/2021 =
+* TWEAK: Add additional check to prevent `Uncaught Error: Call to undefined function is_woocommerce()`.
+* TWEAK: Ensure an instance of `ezTOC_Post ` is returned before accessing methods/properties.

 = 2.0.16 02/01/2021 =
 * TWEAK: Remove special characters such as fancy quotes, en and, em dashes when generating in-page anchor IDs.